Qhojoblinks-7/sudent-dash-board/README.md

 - **Academic Performance**: Provides a graphical representation of the student's academic performance.
 - **School Resources**: Offers links to various resources such as newsletters, announcements, reports, library, classes, and more.
 - **Frequently Asked Questions (FAQs)**: Provides answers to common questions students may have.
-- **Complaints System**: Allows students to submit complaints and view replies.
+- **Complaints**: Allows students to submit complaints and view replies.
-- **Notifications**: Displays notifications related to the student's activities.
+- **Notifications**: Displays notifications for the student.
-- **Virtual Library**: Provides access to the library's resources and allows book borrowing and returning.
+- **Virtual Library**: Provides access to books and other resources.
-- **Replies**: Enables students to reply to complaints.
+- **Replies**: Allows students to reply to complaints and view replies.
-- **Financial Management**: Manages and displays financial information for the students.
+- **Financial Management**: Helps students manage their financial transactions and records.
+- **User Authentication**: Includes a homepage for user login and registration.

 ## Technology Stack